oleg-alexandrov/PolyView/Readme.md

 ![ScreenShot](gui/pvLogo.png)

-PolyView is a free and open source cross-platform program designed to quickly load and visualize multiple sets of polygon files from the command line.
+PolyView is a free and open source cross-platform program designed to quickly load and visualize multiple files containing polygons.
 It can zoom and pan, show polygons as edges, points, and filled, display text labels, print the coordinates of vertices and measure distances, change the order in which polygons are displayed, choose which polygons to show, etc.

 PolyView can also do basic polygon editing, such as adding, deleting, moving, rotating, and scaling polygons, adding, deleting,